 Typhoid fever is one type of infection caused by Salmonella bacteria.
 There are many types of Salmonella, but most typhoid fever is caused by Salmonella Typhi.

-Typhoid fever is common in developing countries (especially in southern Asia) where sanitary conditions are poor.
+Typhoid fever is common in areas where sanitary conditions are poor.
 Most cases in the United States are acquired while traveling in countries where the infection is common.

 Did You Know...